zhangyuanxun/scholar_finder/README.md

 ## Getting Started
 ### Data Collecting
-We collect two types of dataset: a) scholars' publications abstract which collects from Google Scholar; b NSF grant abstract from NSF grant dataset).
+In the data collecting stage, we collect two types of the dataset: a) scholars' publications abstract which collects from Google Scholar; b NSF grant abstract from NSF grant dataset).
-(Note, we have already provided processed dataset. it is not necessary to run the data collecting, unless you want to collect new dataset)
+Finally, the collected dataset will be saved into the folder(/dataset/processed/).
+(Note, we have already collected the relevant dataset. it is not necessary to run the data collecting script unless you want to collect new dataset).

-- Collect scholars' publications abstract which collects from Google Scholar (This commands needs a few hours to collect)
+- Collect scholars' publications abstract which collects from Google Scholar (This commands needs a few hours to collect.)
 ```
 python data_collector.py --type pub
 ```